Mortgage Calculator

 How does loan term affect monthly payments?

 A shorter loan term (e.g., 15 years vs. 30 years) means higher monthly payments but significantly less total interest paid over the life of the loan.
-For example, a $280,000 loan at 6.5% costs about $1,770/month over 30 years versus about $2,441/month over 15 years — but the 15-year term saves nearly $198,000 in interest.
-Use our Loan Payment Calculator to compare different scenarios.
+For example, a $280,000 loan at 6.5% costs about $1,770/month over 30 years versus about $2,441/month over 15 years.
+But the 15-year term saves nearly $198,000 in interest.
+Use the Loan Payment Calculator to compare different scenarios.

 What is the difference between fixed-rate and adjustable-rate mortgages?